Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Implementation Details

 \subsection{Architectures}

-For experiments on Digit-Five and Digit-18, we use a lightweight 2-layer CNN as the feature extractor, followed by a 3-layer MLP classifier.
+For experiments on Digit-Five and Digit-18, we use a lightweight 2-layer CNN as the feature extractor, followed by a 3-layer MLP predictor.
 The full architecture is detailed in Table~\ref{tab:cnn_arch}.
-For Office-Caltech10, we adopt a ResNet101 backbone pretrained on ImageNet, followed by a task-specific MLP classifier as outlined in Table~\ref{tab:resnet_head}.
+For Office-Caltech10, we adopt a ResNet101 backbone pretrained on ImageNet, followed by a task-specific MLP predictor as outlined in Table~\ref{tab:resnet_head}.